- Beatle Music

 “And, all of us here doing our jobs as part of the Mars Mission know that our first and topmost priority is to follow our teachings and do the right thing for the future of our species,” Sister Carrie continues.

-“And so, it has come to my attention that the ship that they’re calling ‘The Beatle’ has had a successful first engine test, but for some reason, they’re looking for volunteers to sleep aboard the Beatle in shifts until the next test flight,” she goes on.
+“And so, it has come to my attention that the ship that they’re calling ‘The Beatle’ has had a successful engine flight test, but for some reason, they’re looking for volunteers to sleep aboard the ship in shifts until the next flight,” she goes on.

 Her flock stir in their seats nervously as if they know what is coming.